Dan Smith’s Facelift Reveals Windows on Main Street

 “Not only did all six of the first cousins work together, but their wives also worked in the stores,” Alan Wein said.
 “I came along 65 years ago.
 I have two brothers and seven first cousins, but I was the only one who wanted to work in the family business.”

-“I started out helping in the men’s area and would try to approach customers people.
-People would say, aren’t you cute, are you going to work here?
-My uncle would show up to wait on them and I got so upset with him because he took away my customer.”
+“I started out helping in the men’s area and would try to approach customers.
+People would say, ‘Aren’t you cute, are you going to work here?’
+My uncle would show up to wait on them, and I got so upset with him because he took away my customer.”

+After graduating from Pitt, Alan went to work at the iconic Kaufman’s Department Store and had been there for seven years when changes were brewing in the family business.

 RELATED STORIES